ChrisSantosLang/redscience/docs/source/curriculum.rst

-Not only is the `code <https://github.com/ChrisSantosLang/redscience>`_ of redscience opensource, but a number of pre-code resources are provided openly as well, and the openness of redscience is tested by forming all of the resources into a curriculum and testing the ability of diverse students to complete that curriculum (i.e. to fully master the project).
+Not only is the `code <https://github.com/ChrisSantosLang/redscience>`_ of redscience opensource, but a number of pre-code resources are provided openly as well, and their openness is tested by forming all of the resources into a curriculum and testing the ability of diverse students (armed with the curriculum) to rebuild redscience as they see fit.

 Software development is typically divided into jobs or tasks: